madEffort/booking-airline-platform/README.md

 ## Download

-You can [download](https://github.com/madEffort/booking-airline-platform/releases) the latest release version of the AirReserve.
+You can [download](https://github.com/madEffort/booking-airline-platform/releases) the latest release version of the BookingAir.

 ## Credits